carewebframework/carewebframework-core/README.md

 **Contrary to the recommendation that the repository information be placed directly into the <i>pom.xml</i> file, we strongly recommend instead that it be placed in your Maven <i>settings.xml</i> file.
 This makes your project more resilient to possible changes in the Maven repositories upon which it depends.**

 ## Building from source
 The CareWeb Framework uses a Maven-based build system.
-In the instructions below, Maven commands must be invoked from the root of the project directory tree where the project's <b>pom.xml</b> Maven configuration file is located.
+In the instructions that follow, Maven commands must be invoked from the root of the project directory tree where the project's Maven configuration file (<i>pom.xml</i>) is located.

 ### Prerequisites